Beacon Animal Rescue to host yoga fundraiser in Sea Isle City

 Beacon hopes that the yoga event will raise local awareness of the organization’s mission, which is to rescue, shelter, and finally, provide loving homes for cats and dogs.
 The rescue relies heavily on fundraising and donations to help with shelter expenses, veterinary care, and feeding of the animals.

-For more information about Beacon Animal Rescue’s yoga fundraiser, visit facebook.com/beaconanimalrescue, or call Pamela Dollak at 215-983-3669.
-To donate to save animals, visit BeaconAnimalRescue.org/Donate.
+For more information about Beacon Animal Rescue’s yoga fundraiser, see facebook.com/beaconanimalrescue, or call Pamela Dollak at 215-983-3669.
+To donate to save animals, see BeaconAnimalRescue.org/Donate.